-Adopting a new business technology is not a plug-and-chug process.
+Adopting new technology in business is not a plug-and-chug process.
 If you’re expecting nothing to change, there’s a good chance you’re not ready for a new solution in the first place.
 Innovation takes flexibility, and having a “this is how we’ve always done things” mentality will hinder the impact of the implementation.
 You’re adopting a new process to maximize the benefits of the solution, so keep an open mind and your eyes on the prize.

 Historically, centralized IT groups would implement new technology within a business.
 Now, things are changing.
 Line leaders of individual departments are making their own tech purchase decisions.
 This can lead to chaos when those technologies don’t integrate with each other.
 Make sure your technologies can work together, and be mindful of how a new solution will work with the rest of your tools.
 Siloed solutions will only take you so far, so opt for a full-service solution when possible.

 Today’s technology can provide some pretty spectacular gains for businesses, but implementing a new solution requires a human element.
 Make sure you love not only the technology but also the company and team that comes with it.
 What are their culture and customer service policies?
 Remember, from onboarding to training to ongoing support, you’ll (hopefully) be working closely with the team behind the technology.

 One of the biggest mistakes made by organizations implementing new technology is focusing only on the here and now.
 While leveraging technology to solve just your immediate business challenges is tempting, think big picture and be mindful of what’s coming next.
 As your business evolves your needs will change, so find a system that can grow with you.